 An institution since 1707 and still one of the best, Fortnum & Mason’s iconic afternoon tea is an absolute must-try.
 It’s finger sandwich, cake and scone heaven, with trademark eau de nil china and the biggest selection of fine teas you will ever see.
 Tea experts are on hand to help you choose – and be sure to pick up a pack to take home, too.
 Available for £44 per person (£48 with Rare tea).
 181 Piccadilly, London W1A 1ER.

 Truffled egg mayo sandwiches?
 Rhubarb and tonka bean jam?
 Irish coffee éclair?
 All our favourites with a twist.
-Corinthia London has just launched their new afternoon tea menu, served amidst glorious fresh flowers and to the sound of the grand piano in the Crystal Moon Lounge.
+Corinthia London recently launched their new afternoon tea menu, served amidst glorious fresh flowers and to the sound of the grand piano in the Crystal Moon Lounge.
 Make sure you keep a lookout for Nigel, the charming Crystal Moon Lounge Manager who can tell you the story behind the bespoke William Edwards teacups and the red crystal in the heart of the chandelier.

 The experience begins with the antique champagne trolley being wheeled over to your table, and continues in the same sumptuous style until the very end.
 Having gorged on sandwiches then scones with cream and jam, you probably won’t be able to fit in all of the cakes and delicacies.
 Luckily, your delightful waitress or waiter will box up any that you can’t finish and you can trot off, a Corinthia bag full of goodies swinging by your side.
 Traditional afternoon tea from £45 per person.